Land Manager: Town of Tryon

 4. Location and Parking

 Parking for both the East and West areas may occur on Town of Tryon property on the south side of Hogback Mountain Road.
 Both areas have existing pull outs that are sufficient for parking.
 Additionally, permission to park on private property owned by Mountain Water Inc. has been granted by the property owner.
+If parking here, please do not block access to the water well.

 6. Climber Safety